symemi115/consumer-age-behaviour/README.md

 **Technologies Used**
 - Pandas (data manipulation)
 - Matplotlib (static visualizations)
-- Plotly (interactive visualizations) #please not Github does not support this, please download and run through VS Code.
+- Plotly (interactive visualizations) #please note Github does not support this, please download and run through VS Code.
 - NumPy (numerical operations)

  **AI Collaboration**: This project was developed with assistance from AI tools for: